omkarkh1/workout-app/README.md

 # Gym Exercise Tracker

-A full-stack web application for tracking gym workouts with user authentication, built with React, Node.js/Express, and MongoDB.
+A full-stack web application for tracking gym workouts with user authentication, built with React, Node.js/Express, and PostgreSQL.

 ## Features